Edirimanne Corea Family Union

 in the island of Sri Lanka.
 The Corea family is one of the leading families of Sri Lanka.
 They trace their ancestry to Dominicus Corea also known as Edirille Rala who was crowned King of Kotte and Sitawaka in Sri Lanka - Dominicus Corea was born in Colombo in 1565.

-The great Mahatma Gandhi visited the Corea Family in Chilaw in 1927 and stayed with them in a Corea home called 'Sigiriya.'
+Mahatma Gandhi visited the Corea Family in Chilaw in 1927 and stayed with them in a Corea home called 'Sigiriya.'

 Sri Lankan music Superstar, Annesley Malewana, talks about the Corea Family at the Edirimanne Corea Family Union Sing-A-Long charity event held in the Grand Ballroom of the Galadari Hotel in Colombo, Sri Lanka in November 2011.

 Edirille Rala, King Dominicus Corea of Sri Lanka

 The Corea family hail from the west coast town of Chilaw in Sri Lanka.
 The wider family have played a key role in this town.
 Both Shirley Corea and Harindra Corea have represented the people of Chilaw in the Parliament of Sri Lanka.

 John F. Kennedy who was a United States Senator in 1960 visited Sir Claude Corea, President of the United Nations Security Council in his apartment in New York City, during the U.S. presidential race.

 Dominicus Corea, the warrior king, rebelled against the colonial Portuguese forces and waged war against them.
 He was eventually captured by the Portuguese and executed on July 14, 1596, at the age of 31 in Colombo.
 "Such was the sad end of Domingos Corea, Edirimana Suriya Bandara, the greatest Sinhalese of his day," said Sri Lankan historian John M. Seneviratna.
 'Great Warriors like Mayadunne, Veediya Bandara, Seethawaka Rajasinghe, Vimaladharmasuriya I, Senarath, Rajasinghe II, Nikapitiye Bandara and Edirille Rala who fought the Portuguese to preserve our territorial integrity and kept the Portuguese at bay despite all odds,' wrote Janaka Perera in the Asian Tribune.